SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Jeffrey-Paul.md

 - Rendering of the 3D plots correctly for generating 2D images.
 #### Week 2
 - Spend time exploring the capabilities of 3D plotting and continuously add functionality such as the extension of plotting to `LASCO maps` and work on the exploration of magnetic field lines from `PfssPy`.
+- Explore the various GenericMap instruments from SunPy and decide on their implementation in 3D.
 - I shall also get familiar with the possibility of extending most of the 2D plotting functionality to 3D from SunPy.

 ___